chrysanthusobinna/django-hotel/README.md

 ### Acknowledgements

-- I would like to thank the Django community for their extensive documentation and support resources that made this project possible.
+- I would like to thank my Code Institute mentor, [Tim Nelson](https://github.com/TravelTimN) for his support throughout the development of this project.
-- I would like to thank the Bootstrap team for providing an excellent framework that helped create a responsive and modern UI.
-- I would like to thank the Stripe team for their secure payment processing system that enabled online bookings.
-- I would like to thank the open-source community for their contributions to the various libraries and tools used in this project.
+- I would like to thank the [Code Institute](https://codeinstitute.net) tutor team for their assistance with troubleshooting and debugging some project issues.
 - I would like to thank my family and friends for their support and encouragement throughout the development of this project.